-Spotlight On State Taxation: Interest from State and Local Bonds
+Treatment of Interest from State and Local Bonds Being Debated

-May 29, 2007
+October 24, 2007

 On May 21, 2007, the U.S. Supreme Court agreed to hear arguments in a lawsuit that ultimately could impact the state income tax liability of numerous taxpayers located in various states.
-The tax laws in as many as 42 states could be affected, including most particularly, the laws of Tennessee, Georgia, Alabama, Mississippi and Louisiana.
+Arguments before the Court are scheduled for November 5, 2007.
+The tax laws in as many as 42 states could be affected, including most particularly the laws of Tennessee, Georgia, Alabama, Mississippi and Louisiana.

 The Controversy.
 At issue in this lawsuit, Davis v.
 Kentucky Department of Revenue, is whether Kentucky can exempt from its income tax the interest earned by Kentucky taxpayers on bonds and other obligations issued by the State of Kentucky and its local governments, while at the same time imposing its tax on interest received by Kentucky taxpayers from bonds and other obligations issued by other state and local governments.
 The Davis taxpayers argued that this preferential treatment accorded interest earned on Kentucky bonds discriminated against interstate commerce in violation of the Commerce Clause of the United States Constitution.
-The Commerce Clause expressly provides that Congress has the power to "regulate Commerce...among the several States...."
+The Commerce Clause expressly provides that Congress has the power to "regulate Commerce... among the several States...."
 Existing U.S. Supreme Court precedent has interpreted that express delegation of power to implicitly prohibit state governments from discriminating against interstate commerce.